 Reference: ISO Guide 80:2014 , Guidance for the in-house preparation of quality control materials (QCMs) https://www.iso.org/standard/44313.html

 Section 8.8.1. of the Guidelines states that internal audits of laboratory information management systems shall be conducted at least once per accreditation cycle.
-Question: What information is required to satisfy this requirement?
+What information is required to satisfy this requirement?

 Answer: The laboratory is required to audit the acquisition, transfer and data storage process in the LIMS, along with permissions for access to the various data to ensure only authorized personnel can access the different parts of the LIMS.

-Question: In the 2018 AOAC Guidelines and if there can be an acceptable alternative to measuring the mass of water as a means of verifying the accuracy of volumetric delivery devices: mechanical pipets, mechanical burets and liquid dispensers:
+In the 2018 AOAC Guidelines stated that if there can be an acceptable alternative to measuring the mass of water as a means of verifying the accuracy of volumetric delivery devices: mechanical pipets, mechanical burets and liquid dispensers:

 Answer: An acceptable alternative to weighing the mass of liquid delivered by a bottle top dispenser would be through measuring the dispensed volume of liquid.
 It is up to the lab to ensure the alternative to weighing is suitable for its intended use.